nanoporetech/dorado-docs/docs/assembly/polish.md

 dorado polish <aligned_reads.bam> <draft.fasta> > polished_assembly.fasta
 ```

-In the above example, `<aligned_reads>` is a BAM of reads aligned to a draft by `dorado aligner` and `<draft>` is a FASTA or FASTQ file containing the draft assembly.
+In the above example, `<aligned_reads>` is a BAM of reads aligned to a draft by Dorado `aligner` and `<draft>` is a FASTA or FASTQ file containing the draft assembly.
 The draft can be uncompressed or compressed with `bgzip`.

 ### Consensus on bacterial genomes